aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dot-to-json/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOT to JSON Format via C++" h2="Export DOT to JSON via C++ without using Microsoft<sup>&reg;</sup> Word or Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily convert DOT to JSON format within their C++ applications.
+The process involves two steps, firstly using Aspose.Words for C++ to export DOT to HTML and then using Aspose.Cells for C++ to convert HTML to JSON format.

+Aspose.Words for C++ is a powerful API that enables developers to create, edit, render, and convert documents in various formats such as DOC, DOCX, DOT, HTML, ODT, PDF, and RTF.
+It also provides features such as document manipulation, mail merge, text extraction, and more.
+With Aspose.Words for C++, developers can easily export DOT to HTML format.

+Aspose.Cells for C++ is a powerful API that enables developers to create, manipulate, and convert spreadsheets in various formats such as XLS, XLSX, CSV, HTML, ODS, PDF, and more.
+It also provides features such as data manipulation, charting, formatting, and more.
+With Aspose.Cells for C++, developers can easily convert HTML to JSON format.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert DOT to JSON format within your C++ applications.
-Firstly, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to JSON format.
+By using Aspose.Total for C++, developers can easily convert DOT to JSON format within their C++ applications.
+Aspose.Words for C++ enables developers to export DOT to HTML format and Aspose.Cells for C++ enables developers to convert HTML to JSON format.
+This makes it easy for developers to quickly and easily convert DOT to JSON format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}